GuidoDipietro/python_art/README.md

 <hr>

 # About
-Drawings of the Dragon Curve, Trapped Knight, Mandelbrot Set, Fibonacci Spiral, and Sierpinski Triangle (by chaos) done in Python using mostly the OpenCV library.
+Some math drawings done in Python, using mostly the OpenCV library.
 Inside each folder you'll find all the images I have produced, as well as the source code to generate them yourself.

 _(Beware, it might be configured only to generate the last one or something like that, surely you'll have fun tweaking it!)_

+Some of this programs are a bit outdated and coded by a less-wise self version of myself, so they might be pretty bad.
+I'll try to make them better.

 Only made for fun purposes.